 Your solicitor will tell you if your employee would have a strong claim against you were they to take their case to a Tribunal or a Court.
-They will calculate how much the employee might get if they were to pursue their claim in a Tribunal compared to the Settlement Agreement amounts you are offering.
+They will calculate how much your employee might get if they were to pursue their claim in a Tribunal compared to the Settlement Agreement amounts you are offering.
 This will include advising as to the statutory cap on unfair dismissals.

-If the employee’s solicitor advises that the money offered is insufficient then your solicitor will advise you and negotiate on your behalf to ensure that the amounts offered are not unrealistically high.
+If your employee’s solicitor advises that the money offered is insufficient, then your solicitor will advise you and negotiate on your behalf to ensure that the amounts offered are not unrealistically high.

 If you have carried out all fair disciplinary/grievance procedures before offering the Settlement Agreement, then you are in a much better position to withdraw the Settlement Agreement if the sums that your employee’s solicitor are demanding are unrealistic.
 This is why you should seek specialist employment legal advice prior to embarking on the Settlement Agreement route.

 There is no duty to provide any reference to an employee except in certain sectors of activity such as the financial services sector.
 However, the reference provided must ‘in substance be true, accurate and fair’.
 You have a duty of care not only to your ex employee but also to future employers.
 Your solicitor can provide you with guidance on this issue particularly where there have been performance issues prior to termination.